NandhithaR/database/README.md

 The user can enter the the name of the functions to get the required queries.
 Once executed the time taken for the query to be executed will be displayed.

-All intermediate results are stored in a hashmap, table{}
+All intermediate results are stored in a hashmap, table{ }

 Following is a description of each function